flrogerw/dons_music/README.md

 ## Problem Statement

-Don is passionate about physical media and owns thousands of media in various formats: CDs, vinyl records, and cassettes.
+Don is passionate about physical media and owns thousands of media in various formats: CDs, vinyl records.
 However, locating a specific media is a challenge due to the sheer size of his collection.
 For his birthday, you’re building him a personal archive system that:

 - Stores media metadata (title, artist, location, format)
 - Provides an easy-to-use API to add and search media